Lolean/hiring/java/README.md

 * "fizz" if the number is divisible by three
 * "buzz" if the number is divisible by five
 * "fizzbuzz" if the number is divisible by three AND by five
-* the number, as a string
+* the number, as a string if none of the above is applicable

 ### T9